Here is when Texas Chainsaw Massacre (2022) is released, cast, trailer and how to watch

-Horror remakes are in with Hollywood right now, but it’s time for Chuck, Michael Myers and Ghostface to move aside - horror legend Leatherface is back, and this time he wants more blood.
+While many movie villains have made a comeback over the past year, with Michael Myers and Ghostface reappearing on the big screen.
+However, it’s time for them to move aside because horror legend Leatherface is back – and this time he is looking for even more blood.

 That’s right, the mass murdering maniac is returning to wage war on humanity with his iconic chainsaw after almost 50 years.